Operation Arctic Fox

-As a joint operation by German and Finnish forces, it combined experienced Finnish arctic troops with relatively unsuitable German forces from Norway.
-They managed to capture Salla after fierce fighting, but the German troops were unable to overcome the old, pre-war Soviet border fortifications further east.
-The Finnish units were able to make better progress, and came to within 30 km of the Murmansk railway.
-Strong Soviet reinforcements prevented any further advance.
-Because of the escalating situation further south in Central Russia, the Germans were unwilling to assign more units to this theatre, calling an end to their offensive.
+As a joint operation by German and Finnish forces, Arctic Fox combined experienced Finnish arctic troops with relatively unsuitable German forces from German-occupied Norway.
+The Axis troops managed to capture Salla after fierce fighting, but the German contingent proved unable to overcome the old, pre-war Soviet border-fortifications further east.
+The Finnish units made better progress, and came to within 30 km of the Murmansk railway, but strong Soviet reinforcements prevented any further advance.
+Because of the escalating military situation further south in Central Russia, the Germans were unwilling to assign more units to this theatre, and called an end to their offensive.
 With the Finns unwilling to continue the attack on their own, Arctic Fox ended in November 1941, when both sides dug in at their current positions.

 Background

 The German High Command (OKW) included Finland in its plan for its major offensive against the Soviet Union: Operation Barbarossa.
 A joint Finnish-German offensive named Operation Silver Fox was planned to support the Germany's main effort in central Russia.
 The goal of Silver Fox was to capture or disable the port of Murmansk, which was to be a major destination for Western Allied shipping aid to the Soviet Union, by executing a pincer attack against it.
 The southern pincer of the attack was named Operation Arctic Fox and was launched from the Kemijärvi region of Central Finland against the defenses at Salla.

 Salla was occupied by the Soviets during the invasion of Finland in 1939.
 German XXXVI Corps, consisting of both German and Finnish troops, was the main German force of the operation.
 The corps was commanded by General Hans Feige and was subordinate to the Army of Norway which was commanded by Nikolaus von Falkenhorst.
 XXXVI Corps was supported by Finnish III Corps commanded by Hjalmar Siilasvuo.